ApicurioArchive/apicurio-studio/README.md

 ![Apicurio Studio](.assets/apicurio_studio_logo_default.svg)

-# The apicurio-studio project (Open Source API Design Studio)
+# ⚠️ DEPRECATED: The apicurio-studio project (Open Source API Design Studio)

+> **This project has been deprecated and is no longer actively maintained.**
+>
+> **Apicurio Studio functionality has been integrated into [Apicurio Registry](https://github.com/Apicurio/apicurio-registry) as a built-in feature.**
+>
+> For new installations and ongoing development, please use Apicurio Registry which includes all Studio capabilities and active development.
+>
+> **Migration Information:** See [MIGRATION.md](MIGRATION.md) for guidance on migrating from standalone Apicurio Studio to Apicurio Registry's integrated Studio feature.

 ## Summary

-This is the official Git repository for the Apicurio Studio project:  http://www.apicur.io/studio
+This is the official Git repository for the **deprecated** Apicurio Studio project:  http://www.apicur.io/studio

+**This standalone version of Apicurio Studio is deprecated.** The API design studio functionality has been fully integrated into [Apicurio Registry](https://github.com/Apicurio/apicurio-registry) and is actively maintained there.

-The Apicurio Studio project is an API design studio that can be used to create new or edit existing API designs (using specifications like OpenAPI or AsyncAPI).
+The Apicurio Studio project was an API design studio that could be used to create new or edit existing API designs (using specifications like OpenAPI or AsyncAPI).
+This functionality is now available as part of Apicurio Registry's UI.

 ## Get the code